Saint Jean de Paracol

 All your meals are with the family and you have open access to the kitchen in Phil's house plus WiFi (unfortunately there is as yet no signal in the Zil).

-If you are vegetarian/vegan or have special dietary requirements (or you don't like our cooking!) you are welcome to prepare your own meals in our kitchen with the ingredients we have available.
-We appreciate it if you help tidy up around the place too.
+If you are vegetarian/vegan or have special dietary requirements (or you don't like our cooking!) you are welcome to prepare your own meals in our kitchen with the ingredients we have available and we will do our best to accommodate you.

 English is our primary language but one or more of us also speaks Portuguese, French, German and Spanish.